An Aldaria Journal

 “I am no friend of yours,” The large man grunted.

-He had one of the other man push Ayana next to Koraki.
+The large man had one of the other men push Ayana next to Koraki.
 Ayana went to object but Koraki glared at her and they let the men lead them into a large facility.

 They led Ayana away and pushed Koraki in a padded room.
 It appeared to be a prison for the insane.
 He turned to mist and seeped under the door and wandered the halls.
 He called down the hallways.